rajrtd/cloud-web-server/README.md

 ### Creating a Ruby on Rails web server in the cloud with AWS and Terraform.

 ## Task
 For this project I was tasked with creating a web server on the cloud.
-The server will be using Ruby on Rails to display a "Hello World" in a header.
+The server will be using Ruby on Rails to display a "Hello World!" message in a header.
 The cloud architecture for this project needed to roughly comply with this diagram (The services on the left of the architecture were optional services we could include):

 ![Original Diagram](images/original-diagram.png)